 These can be the most daunting aspects of a medical school application for students – so they’ll need your support!
-Consider booking an in-house UKCAT or BMAT course, and read our Teachers’ Guide: UKCAT and BMAT.
+Consider booking an in-house UCAT or BMAT course, and read our Teachers’ Guide: UCAT and BMAT.

 Teachers’ Guide: Studying Abroad

 An increasing number of teachers are asking us for advice on the options to study Medicine overseas, as more and more students are looking at options in Europe and Asia.
 We’ve created a guide on advising students on studying Medicine abroad in our page Teachers’ Guide: Studying Abroad.

 The UCAT is required by the vast majority of UK Medical Schools.
 It’s essential that your students score as highly as possible.
 You can get informed by reading the UCAT section of the Application Guide.